TimTeaFan/timteafan/README.md

   width="15" height="18" /> and Data Sience
 - 🔗 Visit my website at: <https://tim-tiefenbach.de/>
 - 📢 Have a look at my repositories below ⬇️

+⬜🟩⬜⬜⬜ in case my GitHub contributions<br> ⬜⬜⬜⬜🟩 show a lot of inactivity, note:<br> ⬜⬜⬜🟩⬜ I often avoid working on the main branch